210119-ROC/demos/week2/README.md

 11. What is a candidate key?
 What about a surrogate key?

-12. What conditions lead to orphan records?
+12. What conditions lead to orphan records? (*Think about what happens when we delete from a table that a child table is dependent on because it feautres its Primary keys as foreign keys within the table*)

 13. What are some SQL data types?

 14. What is normalization?
 What are the levels?

-15. What are the properties a transaction must follow?
+15. What are the properties a transaction must follow? (*A.C.I.D*)

 16. Explain the different isolation levels.
 What read phenomena do each prevent?